Jumprocks1/drum-game/docs/Android.md

 - MIDI Mapping - press the music note in the top right to configure MIDI input device
 - Cursor Inset - if you're zoomed in a lot, you can decrease this to move the (notation) cursor closer to the left side of the screen

+## Adding maps
+Bit awkward currently, but there are 3 options:
+1. Copy files to a subfolder inside `resources`.
+On Android, click the folder button in the bottom center > Add new library.
+Folder Path = subfolder name.
+Enable scanning for desired formats.
+2. Close the game on Android.
+Copy drumgame.ini off the Android folder.
+Edit and set WatchImportFolder = True, should be around line 30.
+Copy back to Android.
+Create `resources/import`.
+Place .zip files in the import folder.
+When you boot the Android game, it should load all files in that folder.
+3. Export maps on desktop using `F1 > Export Map`.
+Extract the resultant .zip into the `resources/maps` folder on Android.

 ## Source code
 I haven't uploaded the source for the .apk yet since I've been messing with it locally, I'll get it in the main branch soon.